lsu-ddem/pathways-site/content/_index.md

 The specific digital media topics covered in this course are:

-* Real-time Graphics rendering and user interactions.
+* Real-time graphics rendering and user interactions.
 * An introduction to the concepts and coding applications of sound design.
 * Basic electronics and physical computing.